 This section describes the locations selected for monitoring water levels, water quality, and streamflow in surface water bodies near the Facility.
 Surface water sampling and measurement locations and frequencies are listed in Table 3-4 and shown on Figure 3-1.
-The surface water monitoring program has been designed to address CAMP Objective (5), evaluation of surface water flow and quality trends, from upstream of the Facility through the Prickly Pear Creek realignment area, and downstream to Canyon Ferry Road.
+The surface water monitoring program is intended to provide data for evaluation of surface water flow and quality trends, from upstream of the Facility through the Prickly Pear Creek realignment area, and downstream to Canyon Ferry Road.